Bunix/commentator/readme.md

 ## Customizations

 Unhappy with the default appearance?
-Modify the component views in `resources/views/vendor/commentator` directory based on your preference.
+Modify the component views in `resources/views/vendor/commentator` directory to match your preference.

 ## API Controllers